flame/blis/docs/BLISTypedAPI.md

        ctype*  a, inc_t rsa, inc_t csa
      );
 ```
-Set the imaginary components of a matrix diagonal.
+Set the imaginary components of a matrix diagonal to a scalar `alpha`.

 ---